The truth of the matter is that being in a wheelchair or electric scooter will undoubtedly affect your ability to qualify for coverage.

 There are a couple things, however, that you will want to look for when getting coverage: cost & waiting period

 Although pricing can still be very affordable, if you are permanently confined to a wheelchair or scooter there will be a waiting period before full coverage is available.

-If your use of mobility assistance is temporary, you will be able to gain coverage with no waiting period.
+If your use of mobility assistance is temporary, you will be able to gain coverage from a top funeral insurance company with no waiting period.

 Why It Matters